 - You can then try to iterate a few sigmas one way or another so that you can know how stable the prediction is based on that specific feature.

 The combination of these three things will allow you to understand how important they are as well as how much they contribute.
 You can do this with any machine learning model.
 What we understand now from self-aware neural networks is:

 - Lastly, we have developed what we call self-aware neural networks, where what you do is to predict both the variable and error.
-As such, what you can understand that by showing a specific feature or not, how much that predicted error changes and that’ll give you another heuristic of the importance of that variable either globally or for this specific prediction.
+As such, you can understand by showing a specific feature or not, how much that predicted error changes and that’ll give you another heuristic of the importance of that variable either globally or for this specific prediction.

 Those are the tools we grasp on to build feature importance as well as contributions, or what we call force vector stores, at a specific value.